-In Australia you can buy us all year round but we're at our best between April and June, then August and October.
+In Australia you can buy us all year round but we're most plentiful March and November.

-In shops we're sold by our variety, colour and use.
-Our biggest bunch is the Cavendish clan – you know, the long, thin yellow fellas.
-Then there's the Lady Fingers (they're short and fat, but don't call them weight challenged – remember that when you're buying them – have a little respect!).
-They're called dessert-type bananas because of their sweetness.
-Other dessert-type bananas are Gold Finger (no relation to James Bond's arch enemy) and Ducasse (sounds like a great name for a cool car).
+At your local greengrocer we're sold by our variety, colour and use.
+Our biggest bunch is the Cavendish clan – you know, the long, thin yellow ones. .
+Then there's the Lady Fingers (they're short and plump) They're called dessert-type bananas because of their sweetness.
+Other dessert-type bananas are Ducasse (sounds like a great name for a cool car).
 Let me introduce you to them individually.

 We're a sweet banana – you'll like us.
-We have bright yellow skin and creamy coloured flesh.
-The Cavendish bananas say we're shorter (about 15cm) and fatter than they are, but they're just mean – they think they're so popular.
+When ready to eat, we have bright yellow skin and creamy flesh.
+We are small and squat, easy to peel and easy to eat.
 But we know that good things come in small parcels!

 Red types or Red Daccas

-We're also new kids on the block and people say we have attitude because we're red, man, but really we're just misunderstood.
-We're similar to the yellow-skinned bananas except our skin is red and we have a very sweet red to pink flesh – we're a great dessert-type banana.
+We're also new kids on the block and people say we have attitude because we're red, but we're just misunderstood.
+We're similar to yellow bananas except our skin is red and we have a very sweet red to pink flesh – we're a great dessert-type banana.

-We're sold green and used as a vegetable and we're usually much longer and fatter than the dessert-type bananas such as Cavendish, Lady Finger, Gold Finger and Red Dacca.
+We're sold green and used as a vegetable and we're usually much longer and fatter than Cavendish, Lady Finger, and Red Dacca.
 We have a thick green skin and starchy flesh and are generally used in Asian cooking.

 Our parent plants are palm-like, soft-stemmed herbs which can grow very tall.
 They are classed as herbs because they don't have a strong woody stem.
 They grow best in warm, humid conditions where there's good soil drainage.
-Although they are a perennial plant (long lasting) each of their stems only flowers and bears fruit once.
+Although they are a long-lasting plant -each of their stems only flowers and bears fruit once.